A common occurrence in Alabama in all months of the year is severe weather – tornadoes, thunderstorms, hurricanes, winter weather, etc.

 With the Black Warrior River flowing right through the heart of Tuscaloosa, as well as near downtown Northport, there is always a risk for river flooding, but major flood events have been rare occurrences for the area.

 Finally, some places in neighboring counties have had earthquakes measure on the Richter Scale, but all of them have been too small to cause any damage.
-However, scientists are predicting a major earthquake will happen with the epicenter between Memphis, Tenn., and St. Louis, Mo., that could impact parts of Alabama sometime in the future.
+However, scientists in 2014 predicted a major earthquake will happen with the epicenter between Memphis, Tenn., and St. Louis, Mo., which could impact parts of Alabama sometime in the future.